pauls-3d-things/pauls-hot-plate/Readme.md

 # SMD Soldering Station / Hotplate

 **WARNING!
-If you no experience wiring mains, do not proceed with this project.
+If you have no experience wiring mains, do not proceed with this project.
 USE THIS INFORMATION YOUR OWN RISK!!**

 ## Support my projects ❤️